elastisys/compliantkubernetes/docs/user-guide/logs.md

 ![Dashboard](../img/dashboard.png)

+### Refresh field list for index pattern

+When new fields are indexed in OpenSearch they are not immediately available for query in OpenSearch Dashboards.
+This unavailability can also happen to once queryable older fields, but with the reason being different e.g. some kind of issue occurred.

+If you find fields missing from a selected index pattern, you can try to refresh the field list for the particular index pattern by:

+1. Open the sidebar and click **Dashboards Management** under Management.
+1. Click **Index patterns** in the top left side.
+1. Click the index pattern you want to refresh e.g. **kubernetes***.<!-- markdownlint-disable-line MD044 -->
+1. Click **Refresh field list.** which is the refresh icon located at the top right side of the page.
+1. Finally click **Refresh** and the fields would hopefully be queryable again.

+If this didn't help with the missing fields, you can contact your Platform Administrator for additional assistance.

 ## Accessing Falco and OPA Logs

 To access Falco or OPA logs, go to the **Discover** panel and write **Falco** or **OPA** in the **search textbox**.
 Make sure that the **Kubernetes** log index category is selected.